tari-labs/tari-university/src/cryptography/musig-schnorr-sig-scheme/The_MuSig_Schnorr_Signature_Scheme.md

-# MuSig Schnorr Signature Scheme
+# The MuSig Schnorr Signature Scheme

 - - [Introduction](#introduction)
     - [Schnorr Signatures and their Attack Vectors](#schnorr-signatures-and-their-attack-vectors)